Nielius/LLMRuleArticulation/README.md

 A short 2-day project to investigate whether LLMs can formulate rules they have learnt in-context.

+Some pointers to get started with this repo:

+- the results to experiments are stored in `experiments/results`
+- see the examples below for how to run experiments
+- it's very easy to add new rules; see `src/rule_articulation/tasks/arithmetic.py` for an example

 ## Usage

 - Install dependencies with `poetry install`.